 - Everything is fully buried.

-If done properly, doing your business outside is clean and with minimal impact to the environment.
-And to ensure that we ‘leave no trace’, we use a trusty camping trowel to help dig our holes and to make sure that they’re the proper dimension.
+If done correctly, doing your business outside is clean and has minimal environmental impact.
+To ensure that we ‘leave no trace,’ we use a trusty camping trowel to help dig our holes and ensure they’re in the proper dimension.

-Space is limited in a camper van and that RV toilet, no matter how compact, will take up a good chuck of a van’s real estate.
-When we install something in our vans, there is almost always a trade-off.
+Space is limited in a camper van; no matter how compact, that RV toilet will take up a good chunk of a van’s real estate.
+There is almost always a trade-off when we install something in our vans.

 If you want a toilet, what will you give up?